miklosme/papers/src/app/home.md

+# Daily Digest (November 19, 2024)

+Buckle up, AI enthusiasts!
+We're diving into the cutting edge of multi-agent systems and robot swarms.
+Let's start with a mind-bending question: [Can robots grow by consuming others?](https://papers.miklos.dev/2411.11192) Researchers have demonstrated a "robot metabolism" where modular bots can literally grow stronger by absorbing parts from their environment or fallen comrades.
+This isn't just sci-fi – it's a glimpse into a future of adaptable, self-repairing machines.

+But why stop at physical growth when we can supercharge their minds?
+A groundbreaking survey explores [how to build truly versatile AI agents](https://papers.miklos.dev/2411.10943), tracing the evolution from simple assistants to today's large language model-powered behemoths.
+The key?
+Environments that closely mirror our complex world, pushing these digital entities to develop more human-like intelligence.

+Speaking of intelligence, let's talk strategy.
+Can we make our AI agents master the art of cooperation?
+One team is leveraging [evolutionary game theory](https://papers.miklos.dev/2411.10558) to train homogeneous agent teams, outperforming traditional reinforcement learning methods by a whopping 30% in complex path-finding scenarios.
+It's not just about individual smarts – it's about collective brilliance.

+But wait, there's more!
+Another study dives deep into the [evolution of Q-learning agents](https://papers.miklos.dev/2411.10459) in public goods games, exploring the delicate balance between exploration and exploitation.
+Can AI overcome the tragedy of the commons?
+The results might surprise you.

+Finally, we're zooming in on the buzzing world of robot swarms.
+How can these tiny titans [learn better through communication](https://papers.miklos.dev/2411.11616)?
+From simple bio-inspired signals to complex language models, researchers are unlocking the power of decentralized learning and execution.
+It's a brave new world of social learning for our silicon friends.

+That's all for now, folks!
+Keep your neural networks firing, and we'll catch you next time on the AI frontier!

 # Daily Digest (November 18, 2024)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's kick things off with a creative twist on language models.